This article contains information for using the ProductionPro Web App. If you're using the ProductionPro iPad App, please see this article.

 Share a layer

-Your layers are private by default: only you can see them and the annotations they contain.
+Your layers are private by default: only you can see them and the notes they contain.
 To share a layer, tap on the ‘Share Layer’ icon on said layer.
 It will open a layer sharing menu where you will be able to select the Team Member(s) you want to share that layer with.
 You can only share layers that you own.

 Once you’ve shared a layer, you’ll see an indicator (under the layer's name) reflecting its shared state: